ArkEcosystemArchive/ark-node/CONTRIBUTING.md

 # BOUNTY Program
-ARK has a bounty program for all accepted PR (Pull Requests)
+ARK has a bounty program for all accepted PR (Pull Requests) for this repository

 More information can be found at https://blog.ark.io/200-000-ark-bounty-for-developers-in-the-1st-year-76aa44304012